 Arizona has a lot of majestic landscapes to explore.
-The Grand Canyon, of course, but also the hiking trails of Humphreys Peak, the breathtaking vistas from Agassiz Peak, the red cliffs of Sedona, and popular Camelback Mountain.
-But it’s hard to enjoy all the beauty of Arizona if you feel nauseous or short of breath.
+The Grand Canyon, of course, but also the hiking trails of Humphreys Peak, the breathtaking vistas from Agassiz Peak, the red cliffs of Sedona, and the popular Camelback Mountain, but it’s hard to enjoy all the beauty of Arizona if you feel nauseous or short of breath.
+This is called altitude sickness.

 It can be uncomfortable dealing with altitude sickness in Phoenix, Tucson, and other well-known destinations in the state.
-If you find yourself grappling with this issue, you want relief that will get you back up on your feet.
-IV therapy is an ideal solution because it provides fast, effective relief of altitude sickness symptoms.
+If you find yourself grappling with this issue, you want quick relief that will get you back up on your feet.
+IV therapy is an ideal solution for high altitude relief because it provides fast, effective relief of these symptoms.

 The higher the elevation, the lower the available oxygen levels and air pressure.
-That makes you more likely to suffer from altitude sickness.
-Some factors that increase your risk:
+This can make you more likely to suffer from altitude sickness.
+Some factors that increase your risk for altitude sickness include:

 You also may be more likely to get sick at higher altitudes depending on your age, weight, and blood pressure.

 Altitude sickness is often referred to as acute mountain sickness, or AMS, which is the most common form of this illness.
-Unsurprisingly, AMS is a progressive problem that gets worse the higher up you go in elevation.
-In Sedona, Arizona, altitude sickness may not be an issue in the town itself.
-But go up nearby Wilson Mountain, and the change in elevation (from 4,350 feet to 7,122 feet) may leave you feeling queasy.
+Unsurprisingly, AMS is a progressive problem that worsens the higher up you go in elevation.
+In Sedona, Arizona, altitude sickness may not be an issue in the town itself, but go up to nearby Wilson Mountain, and the change in elevation (from 4,350 feet to 7,122 feet) may leave you feeling queasy and looking for high-altitude relief.

 AMS intensifies for many people once they pass 10,000 feet in elevation.
 That means if you’re tackling the trail at Humphreys Peak, the highest point in Arizona at 12,633 feet, you have a greater risk of altitude sickness.
 You may also be more susceptible to two other, more serious forms of altitude sickness.
 High-altitude pulmonary edema (HAPE) can cause dangerous fluid build-up in the lungs, while high-altitude cerebral edema (HACE) leads to brain swelling.

-AMS moves from mild to moderate to severe in intensity.
+AMS moves from mild to moderate to severe in intensity and can happen quite rapidly.
 The most advanced cases of these conditions require medical attention because they can be dangerous to your health.
 That’s why it’s important to address altitude sickness as soon as possible.

 Early, mild symptoms: